NikkNakk/Brightwork-Theme/README.md

 ## Priority Issues and Tasks
 As stated, this is a test version for the theme.
 Here is a list of current priority issues that I am focusing on.

+* **GTK2: (High Priority)**
+    - Many applications rely on GTK2 as a fallback, like QT applications.
+There currently is NO GTK2 for the theme in place.
+    - Will push a temporary GTK2 platform to avoid making applications unfunctional and allow more people to use theme daily.
+Temporary GTK2 theme will be based on another theme for the time being.
+    - Eventually push a bespoked Brightwork Theme GTK2 platform.

+* KDE Plasma:
+    - Basic outline for KDE so that default color schemes can be created.

 * Meson Build:
   - Change render command to output progress rather than each line (looking for help on this)
   - Add colors and shades as an install option that initiates render command, will depreciate render command as a user input